scott-anderson-wc/cs210pub/lectures/L01/env-html-urls.md

 ## Orientation

+We'll look around at the various parts of the C9 interface

 ## Workspace Creation

 We'll do this in class together, but if you want to do it beforehand, that's good too.

 * put in a workspace name.
-Call in cs210
+Call it cs204
 * make it *private*
 * the default template is okay
 * create the workspace by clicking the big green button

 ## Looking around Workspace

-Here's what the workspace looks like:
+Launch your workspace and we'll look around.

 * Menus on the top like a desktop Integrated Development Environment (IDE) application.
 That will all you to create, edit, and save files,
 * files and folders on the left hand side
 * right hand side has links to share, collaborate, etc
 * shell on the bottom, for executing commands.
 We won't use that a lot.
 * A JavaScript REPL is there on the bottom, too.
 We'll use that a lot.

 ## Using a Workspace

-* They have some "getting started" info.
+They have some "getting started" info.
 It's worth doing:

-    1 Open the hello-world.html file by double-clicking 2 Click on Preview button to see it live
+1. Open the hello-world.html file by double-clicking
+1. Click on Preview button to see it live
-    3 Change something, save, and watch the preview
+1. Change something, save, and watch the preview
-    4 have fun!
+1. have fun!

 ## Stuff to Notice